-This part is revised to consolidate into a single document (32 CFR part 310) Department of Defense (DoD) policies and procedures for implementing the Privacy Act of 1974, as amended (5 U.S.C.
-552a) by authorizing the development, publication and maintenance of the DoD Privacy Program set forth by DoD Directive 5400.111 and 5400.11-R,2 both entitled: "DoD Privacy Program."
+This part consolidates into a single location (32 CFR part 310) Department of Defense (DoD) policies and procedures for implementing the Privacy Act of 1974, as amended (5 U.S.C.
+552a) by authorizing the development, publication and maintenance of the DoD Privacy Program set forth by DoD Directive 5400.11 and 5400.11-R, both entitled: "DoD Privacy Program."